Now that we have been cooking and baking in it for over one year, I am sharing my honest and detailed Ikea farmhouse kitchen review.

 We happened to install them on our anniversary and it took the two of us, not even a whole day (and we still went out for dinner afterward).
 My husband had installed tile before and he has a tile saw.

 For grout, we chose a silver-grey color.
 I had read some reviews that said that white grout can look dingy quickly with all the cooking and potential splattering in a kitchen.
-On the other hand, we didn’t want a dark grey grout as we didn’t want to the grout lines to stand out that much.
+On the other hand, we didn’t want dark grey grout as we didn’t want the grout lines to stand out that much.